yewstack/yew/docs/more/development-tips.md

 ## Enable HTML intellisense for `html!`

-### IntelliJ IDEA
+### Jetbrains IDEs

 There is currently no way to extend the support for proc macros in `intellij-rust`.
 See [intellij-rust/intellij-rust#6367](https://github.com/intellij-rust/intellij-rust/issues/6367) and [intellij-rust/intellij-rust#1786](https://github.com/intellij-rust/intellij-rust/issues/1786).

-### VSCode
+### VS Code

-There's no support for specialized syntax of `html!` but you can use the default HTML IntelliSense by adding the following snippet in your VSCode's `settings.json` file:
+There's no support for specialized syntax of `html!` but you can use the default HTML IntelliSense by adding the following snippet in your VS Code's `settings.json` file:

 ```json
 "emmet.includeLanguages": {
     "rust": "html",